ryanmelt/qtbindings/README.txt

 gem install qtbindings

 This should always work flawlessly on Windows because everything is nicely packaged into a binary gem.
+However, the gem is very large ~49MB, so please be patient while gem downloads the file.

 To get help:
 Sign up to the kdebindings mailing list at: